mattkrick/cashay/README.md

 ```

 Options include:
 - `component`: A string to match the component.
+Required if you pass in `mutationHandlers`.
 Typically shares the same name as the React component.
 If left blank, it defaults to the `queryString`.
 - `key`: A unique key to match the component instance, only used where you would use React's `key` (eg in a component that you called `map` on in the parent component).
 - `forceFetch`: A Boolean to ignore local data & get some fresh stuff.
 Defaults to `false`.
 Don't use this in `mapStateToProps` or you'll be calling the server every time you call `dispatch`.
 - `transport`: A function to override the singleton transport.
 Useful if this particular component needs different credentials, or uses websockets, etc.